-The goal of a graph is representing the structure, not the appearance of a network.
-The conversion of a real network into a planar graph is a straightforward process which follows some basic rules:
+The goal of a graph is to represent the structure, not the appearance of a network.
+The conversion of a real network into a planar graph is a straightforward process that follows some basic rules:

-- The most important rule is that every terminal and intersection point become a node.
+- The most important rule is that every terminal and intersection point becomes a node.

 - Each connected node is then linked by a straight segment.

-The outcome of this abstraction, as portrayed on the above figure, is the actual structure of the network.
-The real network, depending on its complexity, may be confusing in terms of revealing its connectivity (what is linked to what).
+The outcome of this abstraction, as portrayed in the above figure, is the actual structure of the network.
+Depending on its complexity, the real network may be confusing in terms of revealing its connectivity (what is linked to what).
 A graph representation reveals the connectivity of a network in the best possible way.
 Other rules can also be applied, depending on the circumstances:

-- A node that is not a terminal or an intersection point can be added to the graph if along that segment an attribute is changing.
-For instance, it would be recommended to represent as a node the shift from 2 lanes to 4 lanes along a continuous road segment, even if that shift does not occur at an intersection or terminal point.
+- A node that is not a terminal or an intersection point can be added to the graph if, along that segment, an attribute is changing.
+For instance, it would be recommended to represent the shift from 2 lanes to 4 lanes along a continuous road segment as a node, even if that shift does not occur at an intersection or terminal point.

-- A “dummy node” can be added for esthetical purposes, especially when it is required that the shape of the graph representation remains comparable to the real network.
+- A “dummy node” can be added for esthetical purposes, especially when the shape of the graph representation is required to be comparable to the real network.

-- Although the relative location of each node can remain similar to their real-world counterpart (as in the above figure), this is not required.
-It is however a preferred option to help understand the geographical context of the network being represented.
+- Although the relative location of each node can remain similar to its real-world counterpart (as in the above figure), this is not required.
+It is, however, a preferred option to help understand the geographical context of the network being represented.